STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 *Parameter name*                            | *Parameter description*
 --------------------------------------------|--------------------
-`<NAME> applicationName`                    | The name of the *executable* target to configure and install `<USE_PLUGINS>`                             | If this option is given, the plugins installed into the Radium bundle at the installation time will be copied into the application bundle.
+`<NAME> applicationName`                    | The name of the *executable* target to configure and install `<INSTALL> ON or OFF`                       | Request the installation of the given target using the install build rule.
+Default is ON.
+`<USE_PLUGINS>`                             | If this option is given, the plugins installed into the Radium bundle at the installation time will be copied into the application bundle.
 `<RESOURCES> ResourceDir1 ResourceDir2 ...` | Optional list of directories to be considered as application resources